 Default Constructor In Java

 It is not compulsory to provide a constructor in a class.
-If we are not providing or mentioned any constructor in a class, then the java provides a default constructor to us for the use.
-Let’s take a simple Java program to understand where a default constructor is used since we are not mentioned any constructor.
+If you don’t define any constructor for a class, the compiler will create a default constructor for you.
+This constructor has no parameters and does not perform any initialization.
+Let’s take a simple Java program to understand where a default constructor is used since we have not mentioned any constructor.

 public class Data { public static void main(String[] args) { Data d = new Data(); } }

-- The main role of default constructor is to initialise the object and return the execution flow to the calling code.
+- The main role of the default constructor is to initialize the object and return the execution flow to the calling code.

-- When there is no constructor defined in the class, then a default constructor is provided by the java compiler and its always without any argument.
+- When no constructor is defined in the class, the Java compiler provides a default constructor, always without any argument.

-When a constructor without any argument or parameter called No-arg constructor.
-It’s very much similar to the default constructor.
-Let’s have a look at No-arg constructor in Java.
+When a constructor without any argument or parameter is called a No-arg constructor, it’s similar to the default constructor.
+Let’s have a look at the No-arg constructor in Java.

 class Demo { public Demo() { System.out.println("This is a no argument constructor"); } public static void main(String args[]) { Demo obj = new Demo(); } }

-When Demo obj = new Demo(); statement execute, It called the Demo constructor and print the message in the console.
+When Demo obj = new Demo(); statement executes, It calls the Demo constructor and prints the message in the console.

-A Constructor with argument/parameter is called as a parametrised constructor.
-If we want to initialise the members or fields of a class with our own, that time we have to use a parameterised constructor.
+A Constructor with an argument/parameter is called a parametrized constructor.
+If we want to initialize the members or fields of a class with our own, we have to use a parameterized constructor.

 public class Employee { int empId; String empName; //parameterized constructor with two parameters Employee(int id, String name){ this.empId = id; this.empName = name; } void info() { System.out.println("Id: "+empId+" Name: "+empName); } public static void main(String args[]) { Employee obj1 = new Employee(10245,"Chaitanya"); Employee obj2 = new Employee(92232,"Negan"); obj1.info(); obj2.info(); } }